DARIAH-ERIC/teilex0-oxygen-framework/Readme.md

 ## Tools

 - templates
+  - dictionary with teiHeader and text
   - inserting entry with basic structure
+- author view
   - separate view of the body with entries
   - separate view of the teiHeader
+  - colored parts of the text (grammar, defintion etc.)
+- trnasformation scenarios
   - extraction of the list of the headwords
   - statistics of used elements and attributes
   - export to PDF
   - merging included entries (using XInclude) in one file

 ## Current state